alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   10 November to 21 December
     -   10am to 11am (not 10–11am)

-    When referring to ‘today’ (eg in a news article) make sure you include the date as well.
-For example: “The minister announced today (14 June, 2012) that…”
+    When referring to 'today' (eg in a news article) make sure you include the date as well.
+For example: "The minister announced today (14 June, 2012) that…"

     2.8 Eg, etc, and ie
     -------------------

-    Don’t use full stops after or between these notations.
+    Don't use full stops after or between these notations.
 This was once necessary when print setting but is now cumbersome to read with modern documents and digital screens.

-    If you feel the long form is required (‘for example’ instead of ‘eg’, ‘specifically’ instead of ‘ie’ etc) then this is at the content designer’s discretion.
+    If you feel the long form is required ('for example' instead of 'eg', 'specifically' instead of 'ie' etc) then this is at the content designer's discretion.
 User testing has shown that some people are not familiar with abbreviations such as eg, so consider your audience before abbreviating.